 Masterworks deals specifically in blue-chip artworks.
 Blue chip artworks are classified as art that continues to appreciate regardless of other market conditions.
 Blue-chip art can be understood as famous artwork or those pieces of art created by renowned artists and bound to have high values because of the name value attached.
 They fetch higher prices at auctions as serious art collectors will do almost anything to get their hands on these pieces.

 The selection process is done using analytical tools and big data to ensure that all the pieces on the platform are appropriately vetted by an in-house team.

 Masterworks’ team works with individual investors to determine a reasonable amount to invest.
 No investor can purchase over 20% shares of a particular offering.

 Masterworks is currently building relationships with brokerage houses to facilitate the trading of their shares and create easy access for investors looking to buy shares in these artworks.

 One of the best features the company offers is the tracking of price appreciation of the listed art piece.
-Though valuation is subjective, by using blockchain technology, the company can provide a sound quote.
+Though valuation is subjective, by using its team’s data, the company can provide a sound quote.

-The company also plans to open a free-to-access art gallery, which will house paintings purchased by the company.
-The difference in their gallery compared to other galleries is there will be a tablet next to each painting which will be tracking the price appreciation of each piece.
+The company also plans to open a free-to-access art gallery, which will house paintings it purchased.
+The difference in its gallery compared to other galleries is there will be a tablet next to each painting that will track the price appreciation of each piece.
 Investors on the platform can view the artwork they invested in.

 For any investor, understanding the fee structure of platforms plays a crucial role in determining whether or not to invest their money.